luis postiga mens physique

 Any tips in particular for those just starting out?

-The main thing for those who are starting now is to be aware that this sport is a 24-hour sport.
+The main thing for those just starting out is to be aware that this sport is a 24-hour sport.

-It is necessary to set long-term goals, so as not to get discouraged, to train well, with a correct posture, to eat the best possible food, not to believe in ?magic? and "quick miracles" but in a lot of effort, dedication, deprivation, always having the notion that in the end it will be worth it.
+It is necessary to set long-term goals, so as not to become demotivated, train well, with correct posture, eat the best possible, not believe in ?magic? and ?quick miracles? but rather a lot of effort, dedication, deprivation, always knowing that in the end it will be worth it.

-As you see your body change you will feel better, with more self-esteem, more disciplined and that is the way to go.
+As you see your body change you will feel better, with more self-esteem, more disciplined and that is the way.

-A tip that I leave you, and this is one of the most basic principles and that distinguishes you from liking this sport or not, is, avoid comparisons.
+A tip that I leave you, and this is one of the most basic principles that distinguishes whether or not you like this sport is, avoid comparisons.

-Avoid devaluing the work and effort of others, because at the end of the day this is a path that only you can take.
+Avoid devaluing the work and efforts of others, because at the end of the day this is a path that only you can take.

-Each one does what he wants with his body and what is beautiful for us may not be for others, and the fundamental thing is to respect even if you don't understand.
+Everyone does what they want with their body and what is beautiful for us may not be beautiful for others, and the key is to respect it even if we don't understand it.

 Do it for yourself and not for others.

-I would like to mention some people who were and are important in my journey as an athlete, because despite being an individual sport, those who do not have a good support base will certainly have more difficulties.
+I would like to mention some people who were and are important in my journey as an athlete, because despite being an individual sport, anyone who does not have a good support base will certainly have more difficulties.

-Fortunately, having entered this environment allowed me to meet fantastic people, and this thanks goes to them, Cláudio Henriques, João Marques, Nuno Pinto and Gabriel Matos (it has been an incredible support), my ?brothers? from Sesimbra, the land where I was born and started training.
+Fortunately, having entered this field allowed me to meet fantastic people, and this thanks goes to them, Cláudio Henriques, João Marques, Nuno Pinto and Gabriel Matos (they have been an incredible support), my ?brothers? from Sesimbra, where I was born and started training.

 João Campos, was fundamental in my preparation, a huge athlete and a fantastic human being (I take this opportunity to reveal that he will be my trainer for the National Championship).

 Olavo Ferreira and Tânia Dias, to whom I wish all the success in the world.
-A special hug to ?malta? from the north, Ricardo, Luis, Marco.
+A special hug to the ?guys? from the north, Ricardo, Luis, Marco.

-Thanks also to Luis and Vanessa Cunha who were the first people to believe in me.
-And of course to my family and girlfriend for all their support and patience.
+A thank you also to Luis and Vanessa Cunha who were the first people to believe in me.
+And of course to my family and my girlfriend for all their support and patience.

-To all my friends? on facebook a special thanks for following and reinforcing your support, sometimes it makes all the difference.
+To all my friends? on Facebook a special thank you for following and reinforcing your support, sometimes it makes all the difference.

-I would also like to invite you to come train at the Gym where I am an instructor , the Gym Bestshape, located in Cruz de Pau, a unique space of choice.
+I would also like to invite you to come and train at the Gym where I am an instructor, the Bestshape Gym, located in Cruz de Pau, a unique and popular space.

 https://www.facebook.com/LuisCondePostiga